-The following components must be included in the nutrient management plan:
+In the nutrient management plan, document:

-- aerial site photograph(s)/imagery or site map(s), and a soil survey map of the site, - soil information including: soil type surface texture, pH, drainage class, permeability, available water capacity, depth to water table, restrictive features, and flooding and/or ponding frequency, - location of designated sensitive areas and the associated nutrient application restrictions and setbacks, - for manure applications, location of nearby residences, or other locations where humans may be present on a regular basis, and any identified meteorological (e.g., prevailing winds at different times of the

-- year), or topographical influences that may affect the transport of odors to those locations. - results of approved risk assessment tools for nitrogen, phosphorus, and erosion losses, - documentation establishing that the application site presents low risk for phosphorus transport to local water when phosphorus is applied in excess of crop requirement. - current and/or planned plant production sequence or crop rotation, - soil, water, compost, manure, organic byproduct, and plant tissue sample analyses applicable to the plan, - when soil phosphorus levels are increasing, include a discussion of the risk associated with phosphorus accumulation and a proposed phosphorus draw-down strategy, - realistic yield goals for the crops, - complete nutrient budget for nitrogen, phosphorus, and potassium for the plant production sequence or crop rotation, - listing and quantification of all nutrient sources and form, - all enhanced efficiency fertilizer products that are planned for use, - in accordance with the nitrogen and phosphorus risk assessment tool(s), specify the recommended nutrient application source, timing, amount (except for precision/variable rate applications specify method used to determine rate), and placement of plant nutrients for each field or management unit, and - guidance for implementation, operation and maintenance, and recordkeeping.
+- · Aerial site photograph(s), imagery, topography, or site map(s). - · Soil survey map of the site. - Soil information including: soil type, surface texture, drainage class, permeability, available water capacity, depth to water table, restrictive features, and flooding and ponding frequency. - Location of designated sensitive areas and the associated nutrient application restrictions and setbacks. - Location of nearby residences, or other locations where humans may be present on a regular basis, that may be impacted if odors or PM are transported to those locations. - · Results of approved risk assessment tools for N, P, and erosion losses. - Documentation establishing the application site presents a low risk for P transport to local water if P is applied in excess of crop requirement. - Current and planned plant production sequence or crop rotation. - All available test results (e.g. soil, water, compost, manure, organic by-product, and plant tissue sample analyses) upon which the nutrient budget and management plan are based. - When soil P levels are increasing above an agronomic level, include a discussion of the risk associated with P accumulation and a proposed P draw-down strategy. - · Realistic yield goals for the crops (where applicable for developing the nutrient management plan). - Nutrient recommendations for N, P, and K for the entire plant production sequence or crop rotation. - Listing, quantification, application method and timing for all nutrient sources (including all enhanced efficiency fertilizer products) that are planned for use and documentation of all nutrient imports, exports, and onsite transfers. - · Guidance for implementation, operation and maintenance, and recordkeeping.